What is an eSIM? Is this the future of SIM cards?

-GSMA has started exploring possibilities of software-based SIM cards starting 2010 and work began to bring eSIM.
-The initial version of eSIM was limited to support specific devices, but recent advancements have made it possible to use in wide range of consumer devices.
+GSMA started exploring possibilities of software-based SIM cards starting in 2010 and work began to bring eSIM.
+The initial version of eSIM was limited to support specific devices, but recent advancements have made it possible to use it in a wide range of consumer devices.

 Network operators should also support the eSIM facility.
 Pixel’s eSIM is limited to subscribers of Google’s Project Fi.
 For others, there is an option to put regular SIM cards.

 As I already said, it will not be easy to roll out globally, Device manufacturers will have to follow suit and carriers will have to support it.
 Devices cannot drop the current physical SIM card slots for eSIM until all carriers start supporting it.
 This is the reason Apple is only offering eSIM-only iPhones in the US where the majority of carriers now support eSIM.

 For, now switching phones is easy and you can easily pop out the sim from one and put it on others.
 With eSIM, it can be a time-consuming process.
 It may take time for the deregistration of SIM from an older phone to register on a new phone.
 Now think if you just want to change your SIM card for a few minutes to test something.

 Apple Watch 3 uses the same number that you use on your iPhone.
 It shows the possibility of the same number on multiple devices at the same time.
 What if a hacker manages to clone your SIM into another device and starts using your number and you are paying bills?
 So, security is another major challenge.